ambarish-singh-miq/backstage/docs/backend-system/architecture/02-backends.md

 description: Backend instances
 ---

-> **DISCLAIMER: The new backend system is in alpha, and still under active development.
-While we have reviewed the interfaces carefully, they may still be iterated on before the stable release.**

 ## The Backend Instance

 This is the main entry point for creating a backend.
 It does not have any functionality in and of itself, but is simply responsible for wiring things together.